onboarding package using ux

 DISCOVERY PROCESS BASED ON MVP1

-1. We began with desktop researching from competitors and job posting on the Facebook page of installers in 5 categories consisting of wood flooring, painting, tile, curtain/wallpaper, and ceiling/light wall.
+We initiated the process by conducting desktop research on competitors and posting job listings on installer Facebook pages across five categories: wood flooring, painting, tile, curtain/wallpaper, and ceiling/light wall.

-4. For drafting input fields of service information based on the installer’s mental model, we can classify into 3 types of their service providing include A. service only, B. product with service, C. customized service which is difficult to evaluate price in advance.
+Finally, for drafting input fields of service information based on the installer’s mental model, we classified services into three types: A) service only, B) product with service, and C) customized service, which is difficult to evaluate price in advance.

 UT PLANNING

-1. Use drafted assume’s mental model to create a user flow.
+- Utilize assumed mental model to craft user flow.

-4. The pre-testing process with internal team and selected installer in order to optimize functional prototype before apply to the official testing.
+- Conduct pre-testing with internal team and selected installers to refine functional prototype prior to official testing.

 MEASUREMENT